Christianity in Saudi Arabia

-Accurate religious demographics are difficult to obtain in Saudi Arabia, but it is believed that there are approximately 1.8 million Christians in Saudi Arabia.
-Christians in Saudi Arabia are reported to face widespread discrimination, including both foreign-born Christians and native Christians.
+Accurate religious demographics are difficult to obtain in Saudi Arabia, but there were approximately 2.1 million Christians in Saudi Arabia in 2020.

 Early history

 Christians had formed churches in Arabia prior to the time of Muhammad in the 7th century.
 Ancient Arab traders had traveled to Jerusalem for trade purposes and heard the gospel from Saint Peter (Acts 2:11) and Paul the Apostle spent several years in Arabia (Galatians 1:17), later further strengthened by the ministry of Saint Thomas who went to Arabia, Mesopotamia, Persia and later to the Indian subcontinent.

 One of the earliest church buildings ever, known as Jubail Church, is located in Saudi Arabia; it was built around the 4th century.

 Some parts of modern Saudi Arabia (such as Najran) were predominantly Christian until the 7th to 10th century, when most Christians were expelled or converted to Islam or left the region via the Sea route to Asia, with which merchant trade already existed, others migrated north to Jordan and Syria and settled into those new places.
 Some Arab Christians who remained lived as crypto-Christians, or secret Christians.
 Some Arabian tribes, such as Banu Taghlib and Banu Tamim, followed Christianity.

-Ancient Arabian Christianity has largely vanished from the region, due to conversion and migration.
+Ancient Arabian Christianity has largely vanished from the region, due to persecution, conversion and migration.

 Persecution

+Pre-Islamic

+Dhu Nuwas, a Jewish king of Himyar, after seizing the throne of the Ḥimyarites around 518 or 522, attacked Christian Najran and its inhabitants, captured them and, burned their churches.
+The destruction fell out on Tuesday, during the 15th day of the lunar month Tishri, in the year 835 of the Seleucid era counting (corresponding with year 524 CE).
+After accepting the city's capitulation, he massacred its inhabitants who would not renounce Christianity.
+Earlier, the Himyarite monarch had attacked and killed the Abyssinian Christians who had settled in Zafar.

+Modern

-On June 15, 1858, 21 Christian residents of Jeddah, then an Ottoman town of 5,000 predominantly Muslim inhabitants, were massacred, including the French and British consuls, by "some hundreds of Hadramites, inhabitants of Southern Arabia".
+On June 15, 1858, 21 Christian residents of Jeddah, then an Ottoman town of 5,000 predominantly Muslim inhabitants, were massacred, including the French and British consuls, by "some hundreds of Al-Harbi clan, inhabitants of Southern Arabia".
 Twenty-four others, mostly Greeks and Levantines, some "under British protection" plus the daughter of the French consul and the French interpreter, both badly wounded, escaped and took refuge, some by swimming to it, aboard the ship HMS Cyclops.

 International Christian Concern (ICC) protested what it reported as the 2001 detention of 11 Christians in Saudi Arabia, for practicing their religion in their homes.
 In June 2004, at least 46 Christians were arrested in what the ICC described as a "pogrom-like" action by Saudi police.
 The arrests took place shortly after the media reported that a Quran had been desecrated in the Guantanamo Bay detention camp.